manolo/gwt-polymer-todo-list/docs/create.md

 11. Run the application again.

-    You should see a page with a material design button in your browser.
+    You should see a page with a couple of material design buttons in your browser.

     _**Tip**: If you get ClassCastException in browser console, ensure that you use `-XjsInteropMode JS` parameter_